spicysomtam/jenkins-deploy-eks-via-terraform/README.md

   + vpc-subnets: number of subnets/az's (default 3).
   + inst-type: Type of instance to deploy as the worker nodes (default `m4.large`).
   + num-workers: Number of workers to deploy (default `3`).
-* The cluster name has been changed from `terraform-eks-demo` to `-<your-name>`; this means multiple eks instances can be deployed, using different names, from the same Jenkins pipeline.
+* The cluster name has been changed from `terraform-eks-demo` to `<your-name>`; this means multiple eks instances can be deployed, using different names, from the same Jenkins pipeline.
 * The security group providing access to the k8s api has been adapted to allow you to pass cidr addresses to it, so you can customise how it can be accessed.
 The provider example got your public ip from `http://ipv4.icanhazip.com/`; you are welcome to continue using this!

 # Jenkins pipeline